sevenseasofbri/tp/docs/DeveloperGuide.md

 ## Glossary

 * *glossary item* - Definition
+* *Alternating Current* - Alternating current (AC) is an electric current which periodically reverses direction and changes its magnitude continuously with time.
 * *AND* - Also known as conjunction, AND is a basic operation in boolean algebra which may be denoted as x AND y.
 The truth value of the operation will result in 1 (TRUE) if both x == 1 and y == 1, and 0 for other combinations of values.
 * *Average Typing Speed* - An average typing speed is [40 words per minute](https://www.livechat.com/typing-speed-test/#/).